testRTC/watchRTCSDK-Android-SampleApp/README.md

 - To restart the process, kill both apps from the devices and repeat the above steps.

 ![Screenshot from 2022-09-01 19-06-46](https://user-images.githubusercontent.com/77330472/187927818-cfcabb91-15a6-4b84-99e0-1e53c228b463.png)

-## Note
-- If you are using the this sample app then you have to paste your api-key in the `watchrtc-demo` module build.gradle.

 [link]: https://github.com/testRTC/watchRTCSDK-Android